Chris Langham: Early breakthrough and career

 Langham began performing comedy and writing for Spike Milligan.
+At the suggestion of John Cleese, Jerry Juhl, the head writer of The Muppet Show, contacted Langham and asked if he would be interested in writing some sample segments for the show.
+Langham wrote three short segments—an "At The Dance" bit, a monologue for Fozzie Bear, and a backstage story for an episode.
+He further contributed to an episode featuring Petula Clark before he was hired a full-time member of the writing staff for the third and fourth seasons of The Muppet Show.

-One of his earliest breaks was as the sole British writer for The Muppet Show.
-He also appeared as the "special guest star" in the 19th episode of the final season, when the scheduled guest, Richard Pryor, was unable to make it to the recording; a script was hastily written in which "Chris the Delivery Boy" stood in for an absent celebrity.
-He received two awards from the Writers Guild of America for his work on The Muppet Show.
+Langham also appeared as the "special guest star" in the 19th episode of the final season, when the scheduled guest, Richard Pryor, was unable to attend after he had incurred injuries during a freebasing binge.
+He was awarded a Primetime Emmy Award for Outstanding Writing for a Comedy Series for the Carol Burnett episode, along with Juhl and David Odell.
+Langham next co-wrote the script for the 1981 television special The Muppets Go to the Movies.
 He also made a brief appearance as a police driver in The Pink Panther Strikes Again in 1976, opposite Peter Sellers.

-In 1976 also was the inception, at the Science Fiction Theatre of Liverpool, of the nine-hour stage play Illuminatus, which Langham co-wrote with Ken Campbell.
+Also in 1976 was the inception, at the Science Fiction Theatre of Liverpool, of the nine-hour stage play Illuminatus, which Langham co-wrote with Ken Campbell.
 In 1977, the production transferred to the Cottesloe Theatre, London, where he took the part of George Dorn, giving a performance which Peter Hall found "extremely impressive".

-Langham was part of the original cast for the pilot for Not the Nine O'Clock News in 1979, written by Richard Curtis.
-Even after the original pilot was pulled from the schedules, Langham was retained for the first full series, billed equally with the then-unknown Mel Smith, Pamela Stephenson, and Rowan Atkinson.
-The first series did not rate as well as hoped, however, and Langham was felt to be "too independent a spirit."
+He was part of the original cast for the pilot for Not the Nine O'Clock News in 1979, written by Richard Curtis.
+Even after the original pilot was pulled from the schedules, Langham was retained for the first full series, billed equally with the then-unknown Mel Smith, Pamela Stephenson and Rowan Atkinson.
+The first series did not rate as well as hoped, however, and Langham was felt to be "too independent a spirit".